CassieParticles/BreakoutNewFeatures/README.md

 * Implement commentary with calls to an LLM such as LLama

 # Time Details and Changelist
-12:50-13:00 - Fixed circular dependency
+10 min - Fixed circular dependency

-17:00-20:15 - Refactored and overhauled powerup system, remanaged object responsibilities Powerups now work on a composition based system, where powerups can be made up using effects, effects can be created by making a class inherit from the BaseEffect and overriding the virtual member functions (ApplyEffect, EndEffect, CopyEffect, GetName)
+3 1/2 hrs - Refactored and overhauled powerup system, remanaged object responsibilities Powerups now work on a composition based system, where powerups can be made up using effects, effects can be created by making a class inherit from the BaseEffect and overriding the virtual member functions (ApplyEffect, EndEffect, CopyEffect, GetName)
 ApplyEffect needs to call the BaseEffect ApplyEffect function and CopyEffect needs to return a new identical copy of the effect.
 EndEffect needs to fully reverse what ApplyEffect did, so if ApplyEffect added 1 to ball size, EndEffect needs to subtract 1
 Adding new powerups is done in the powerupManager InitialisePowerups function, define a new PowerupContainer, add the effects wanted using the AddEffect function, then add the new powerup to the templatePowerups vector, new powerups will be selected from that vector